Skip to content

 HTML Files and EJS Templates

-You can import the content of an HTML file into a string.
-You can use EJS templates to dynamically fill your HTML with variable values.
+You can import the contents of an HTML file into a string.
+EJS templates allow you to dynamically fill your HTML with variable values.

 • JPG PNG